-Tests: Tests are announced one week in advance.
+Tests: Tests generally are announced one week in advance.
 Students not taking tests without a valid excuse will receive a grade of 0 on said tests.
 Make-ups are given at the discretion of the instructor.
 Tests may be curved up or down when appropriate (usually when the mean/median is below 70 or above 80).
-It is the student's responsibility to notify the instructor of absence. email is generally the most efficient means if you are off campus.
+It is the student's responsibility to notify the instructor of absence.
+Email is generally the most efficient means to contact me if you are off campus.

 Grading: This varies from course to course, and for specifics please refer to the policy letter handed out on the first day of class.
 In general, however, the final grade is based upon an accumulation of points.
-Typically, there will be 3 one-hour, in-class tests worth 100 points each in 4 credit hour courses (Circuits 1 and 2, Op Amps, Science of Sound).
+Typically, there will be 3 one-hour, in-class tests worth 100 points each in 4 credit hour courses (Circuits 1 and 2, Op Amps, Science of Sound, Microprocessors).
 The shorter 2 or 3 credit hour courses (Computer Programming) will usually have 2 tests.
 The final exam will be worth 200 to 300 points, and lab write-ups and work are usually 200 points total.
 There may be approximately 100 points for homework, computer and other projects.
 Quizzes may be added in as well.
 The instructor reserves the right to add or subtract up to 20 points to (from) the total for class and lab participation, readiness, etc. This policy will be strictly adhered to in all but the most special cases.
 One such case involves lab work.
 Lab work is an integral part of these courses and thus students not attending lab and failing to hand in lab reports or assignments will automatically fail the course.

 Disclaimer: The above policies and procedures are subject to change, in the event of extenuating circumstances, or at the discretion of the instructor.